What to practice – OR NOT PRACTICE – on your own

 Down the road, communicate with your child’s instructor about whether or not swimming elsewhere is a good idea.
 They will let you know if the skills your child possesses are engrained enough to allow them to distinguish the difference between play time and instruction time.

-Additionally, children who experience apprehension/anxiety/reluctance should steer clear of other swimming experiences more so than other students.
-If they are allowed to swim elsewhere, on their terms and with their loved ones, they will feel that they have to swim with a (virtual) stranger at their lessons.
+Additionally, children who experience apprehension, anxiety, or reluctance should steer clear of other swimming experiences more so than other students.
+If they are allowed to swim elsewhere, on their own terms and with their loved ones, the feeling of swimming with a stranger during lessons may be counterproductive.
 This attitude will change eventually, but within the first series or two, consistency is crucial.
 Therefore, it is critical that within the first series or two (or more), the only swimming is done at Murray Callan Swim School.